cicixgliamici/formal-quantum-validation/docs/IR_CONVENTIONS.md

 global phase is unsupported, rather than being transferred to the contract.
 Keeping circuits and specifications separate prevents structural data from being mistaken for a correctness claim.

+## Transpilation certificate endpoints

+The exact `H; H` rewrite certificate embeds a source IR and candidate IR using these same conventions.
+Both are validated independently before certificate recognition.
+Each recorded `cancel_h_h` step identifies the position and target of one adjacent pair, and deterministic replay must reconstruct the candidate exactly.
+The certificate adds transformation provenance without extending IR version `0.1` or weakening its export rules.